kadirahq/flow-router/README.md

   action: function() {
     // do something you like
   },
-  // calls when when we decide to move to another route
+  // calls when we decide to move to another route
   // but calls before the next route started
   triggersExit: [trackRouteClose]
 });